Sweet potato “noodles” are tossed with roasted artichokes and chicken to create this flavorful, guilt-free pasta dish.

 - 1 boneless chicken breast

-- 1 tbsp olive oil + more to drizzle
+- 1 tbsp extra virgin olive oil (+ more to drizzle)

 - ¼ cup diced red onion